open-risk/openNPL/docs/source/usage.rst

 Usage
 ==============================
 The openNPL platform offers a lot of functionality.
-Here we break down some of the main workflows for those just getting started.
+Here we break down some of the main workflows for those just getting started with the platform.
 More will detailed tutorials will follow as the platform develops!

-An online demo will be available for those who don't want to go through the local installation steps

 .. seealso:: For more in-depth studies on using python for credit portfolio management check-out: `Open Risk Academy <https://www.openriskacademy.com/login/index.php>`_.
 For Non-performing loan data domain knowledge check out the relevant entries at the: `Open Risk Manual <https://www.openriskmanual.org/wiki/Category:NPL>`_